Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Low-rank Multilevel Newton Methods

 The computational bottleneck of the procedure described in the previous section arises from the fact that the computations are performed over the full Hessian.
-To address this the we will perform the T-SVD on the Hessian matrix of the reduced order model.
-This idea, along with the novel convergence theory, is one of the main contributions of this paper.
-To keep the notation simple, we do not specify connections with low-rank Newton methods formally as before.
-However, one can show that the analysis in section \ref{sec full lr newton} can be applied to the reduced-order Hessian matrix and thus, as in equation \eqref{hessian_inv approx}, we may obtain similar intuitive results for the reduced Hessian matrix.
-We begin by describing a low-rank multilevel method which is suitable for convex optimization and has a well-established theory for self-concordant functions.
-Next, we present the extension for non-convex functions.
+To address this, we perform the T-SVD on the Hessian matrix of the reduced order model.
+We begin by describing a low-rank multilevel method which is suitable for convex optimization.
+Later, we will present the extension for non-convex functions.